-Complete the identifying information above Part I and Part II.
+Complete the identifying information on page 1 of the form and Part II.
 See the instructions for Part II.

 3. You are a U.S. person who received (directly or indirectly) a distribution from a foreign trust during the current tax year or a related foreign trust held an outstanding obligation issued by you (or a person related to you) that you treated as a qualified obligation (defined on page 3) during the current tax year.